Murder of Rebecca Riley: Beginning of psychiatric treatment

 On August 27, 2004, when Riley was two years old, her parents reported to Kifuji (then working at the Tufts-New England Medical Center) that the girl was hyperactive, getting little sleep, and acted violently towards her older siblings.
 Kifuji, who had already been treating the older two Riley children, stated that she believed Carolyn was accurately reporting her children's behaviors and reactions to the medications.
 Riley was diagnosed with ADHD and prescribed one tablet of clonidine, an antihypertensive drug that is also used off-label for ADHD in children.
 At this point, Kifuji was reportedly seeing all three children in the span of an hour, giving her approximately 20 minutes to assess Riley's behavior.

-After the diagnosis, Riley's parents submitted an application for Supplemental Security Income, which, if approved, would have provided another $630.00 USD to the Riley family.
+After the diagnosis, Riley's parents submitted an application for Supplemental Security Income, which, if approved, would have provided another US$630.00 to the Riley family.
 However, the application was denied.

 Within less than a week, Carolyn began giving Riley two tablets of clonidine without Kifuji's approval.
 On September 1, she informed Kifuji of the increased dosage over the phone.
 Though Kifuji had not given her permission to do this, she authorized the increase.
 Kifuji reportedly increased Riley's clonidine dosage again in January 2005.

 In May 2005, Riley's parents claimed to Kifuji that the now three-year-old Riley was experiencing mood swings and crying frequently.
 Kifuji diagnosed Riley with pediatric bipolar disorder, which she later explained was due to the girl's in-office behavior and family history.
 For bipolar disorder, Riley was prescribed the mood stabilizer Depakote (valproate).